You Earned a Ticket!

 States, like mules / are stubborn blokes / so changing schools / requires some pokes

 As state leaders considered the federal "carrot" offered by the Race to the Top, they also faced a "stick."
-Massive numbers of schools and districts were failing to increase student test scores fast enough to meet the optimistic Annual Yearly Progress (AYP) targets established by NCLB.
+Massive numbers of schools and districts were failing to increase student test scores fast enough to meet the optimistic targets established by NCLB.
+These targets were known as Adequate Yearly Progress (AYP) .

 Under the leadership of Secretary of Education Arne Duncan, in 2012 the Department of Education began working with states to apply for waivers to the outdated law in exchange for assurances that they would adopt specific policy changes.
-Virtually all states eventually applied for and received waivers.
-(The state of California itself did not apply, though a group of ten California districts including Los Angeles, the second largest district in the nation, applied independently.)
+Virtually all states eventually applied for and received waivers to their AYP targets.
+The state of California was an exception — it did not apply for a statewide waiver, though a group of ten California districts applied independently.
+The group included Los Angeles Unified, the second largest district in the nation.

-At the end of 2015, the Every Student Succeeds Act (ESSA) replaced NCLB.
-Passed with strong bipartisan support, the measure took effect in 2017-18.
+At the end of 2015, congress passed the Every Student Succeeds Act (ESSA) to replace NCLB.
+Passed with strong bipartisan support as a last act of the Obama administration, the measure took effect in 2017-18 under the oversight of Betsy DeVos, the US Secretary of Education.

-ESSA moved the center of action for changes in the education system away from Washington.
+ESSA substantially reduced the federal role in education.
 It requires that states identify their lowest-performing schools and take action to improve them.
-But it gives states lots of flexibility about how to identify those schools and what to do to help them.
-The reduction in the federal role in education was matched with reduced funding: between 2011 and 2016, federal sources dropped from a bit over 10% of funding for education to less than 6%.
+But it gives states lots of flexibility about how to identify schools and what to do to help them.
+This reduction in the federal role in education was matched with reduced funding: between 2011 and 2016, federal sources dropped from a bit over 10% of funding for education to less than 6%.

-Many fundamental ideas of NCLB remain.
+Many fundamental ideas of NCLB remain in ESSA.
 States must still:

-1. Target support for low performing schools and disadvantaged children.
-(California does this with the Local Control Funding Formula and the California Collaborative for Education Excellence (CCEE), described further in Lesson 7.9.)
+• Target support for low performing schools and disadvantaged children.
+(California does this with the Local Control Funding Formula (LCFF) and the California Collaborative for Education Excellence (CCEE), described further in Lesson 7.9.)

 The ESSA law runs over 1,000 pages, enough reading to keep you up many nights.
-To save you some time, the Alliance for Educational Excellence has created a series of videos on key areas within the Every Student Succeeds Act as well as side-by-side chart comparing accountability provisions in NCLB, NCLB waivers, and ESSA.
-The California Department of Education also provides specific information about federal programs related to ESSA.
+To save you some time, the Alliance for Educational Excellence has created a series of summary documents and videos about it.

-The prior lesson explored the role of the state in education.
-This lesson explored the role of the federal government.
+This lesson explored the role of the federal government in education.
+The previous lesson explored the role of the state in education.
 The next lesson will be closer to home.

 Quiz

-What portion of California's K-12 education funding comes from the Federal budget?
+What portion of California’s K-12 education funding typically comes from the federal budget?

 Answer the question correctly and earn a ticket.